Rationing: Second World War

 The first commodity to be controlled was petrol.
 On 8 January 1940, bacon, butter and sugar were rationed.
 This was followed by successive rationing schemes for meat, tea, jam, biscuits, breakfast cereals, cheese, eggs, lard, milk, and canned and dried fruit.
 Fresh vegetables and fruit were not rationed, but supplies were limited.
 Many people grew their own vegetables, greatly encouraged by the highly successful "Digging for Victory" campaign.
 Most controversial was bread; it was not rationed until after the war ended, but the "national loaf" of wholemeal bread replaced the ordinary white variety, to the distaste of most housewives who found it mushy, grey, and easy to blame for digestive problems.
 Fish was not rationed, but fish prices increased considerably as the war progressed.

-In summer 1941, the British appealed to Americans to conserve food to provide more to go to Britons fighting in the Second World War.
+In May 1941, Woolton appealed to Americans to reduce consumption of certain foods (dairy, sugar canned salmon and meat) so more of those could go to the United Kingdom.
 The Office of Price Administration (OPA) warned Americans of potential gasoline, steel, aluminum and electricity shortages.
 It believed that with factories converting to military production and consuming many critical supplies, rationing would become necessary if the country entered the war.
 It established a rationing system after the attack on Pearl Harbor.
 In June 1942 the Combined Food Board was set up to coordinate the worldwide supply of food to the Allies, with special attention to flows from the U.S. and Canada to Britain.

 American civilians first received ration books—War Ration Book Number One, or the "Sugar Book"—on 4 May 1942, through more than 100,000 school teachers, Parent-Teacher Associations, and other volunteers.
 Sugar was the first consumer commodity rationed.
 Bakeries, ice cream makers, and other commercial users received rations of about 70% of normal usage.
 Coffee was rationed on 27 November 1942 to 1 lb every five weeks.
 By the end of 1942, ration coupons were used for nine other items.
 Typewriters, gasoline, bicycles, footwear, silk, nylon, fuel oil, stoves, meat, lard, shortening and cooking oils, cheese, butter, margarine, processed foods (canned, bottled, and frozen), dried fruits, canned milk, firewood and coal, jams, jellies, and fruit butters were rationed by November 1943.

 The work of issuing ration books and exchanging used stamps for certificates was handled by some 5,500 local ration boards of mostly volunteers.
 As a result of the gasoline rationing, all forms of automobile racing, including the Indianapolis 500, were banned.
 All rationing in the United States ended in 1946.